 Upon asking for an explanation I was told: “What kind of person is going to jump through assessment centre hoops like a performing dog?
 Someone who is going to do as they as told: a compliant minion.
 When people are hired to do a job and they do exactly as they are told to, in the job, should you be surprised that the person can do the job?”

-Toning down the cynic’s polemic, if a highly obedient person is required, in a company that seeks to recruit people who can do their job as long as they do as they are told, what better way to ensure such people are found that to make the recruitment process put off all but the most compliant.
+Toning down the cynic’s polemic, if a highly obedient person is required, in a company that seeks to recruit people who can do their job as long as they do as they are told, what better way to ensure such people are found than to make the recruitment process put off all but the most compliant.
+“Assessment centres” are very effective at driving away all but the most compliant.

-The net effect is that the “test” appears to have been predictive, when in fact the process caused high initiative, creative, and independent thinkers to self-deselect.
+The net effect is that the “tests” appears to have been predictive, when in fact the process caused high initiative, creative, and independent thinkers to self-deselect.